pfgithub/threadclient/README.md

 -   post duplicates ("discussions in x other subs")
 -   replies + reply preview
 -   posts + post preview
+-   dark mode for people without darkreader
+-   threading (the reason I made this in the first place)
+-   full mobile support maybe, might not be worth it
 -   user profile pages, defaulting to the overview tab
 -   impossible ~~polls probably I guess~~ (requires gql.reddit which has to be proxied and needs a session)
 -   multiple accounts